Everything You Need to Know About Sore Hocks in Rabbits

 • Ointment: Your vet may provide topical ointments for you to apply at home.
 Some rabbits may benefit from dressings, although many rabbits won't tolerate them.

-• Pain medication: Pain medication is essential so if you struggle to get your rabbit to take this, ask your vet for help.
-Pain can cause rabbits to have life-threatening gut problems, so it’s important to get this medicine into them.
+• Pain medication: Pain can cause rabbits to have life-threatening gut problems, so it's important to get this medicine into them.

 To reduce the risk, clean any soiled/wet litter daily and encourage exercise.
 Ensure that your rabbit has a good, veterinary approved diet and an appropriate environment in which to live so that they're not overweight and have healthy bowels.